What works. What to stop.

 The Hidden Cost of Managing Freelancers, Agencies, and Marketing Tools

-Cheap marketing help gets expensive when the owner has to coordinate every vendor, decision, dashboard, and loose end.
+Cheap marketing help gets expensive when leadership has to coordinate every vendor, decision, dashboard, and loose end.

 -

-Why Your Website, Ads, Reviews, and Follow-Up Need One Owner
+Why Your Website, Campaigns, Content, and Reporting Need One Owner

-Marketing breaks when each channel has a different owner and nobody is responsible for the full path from attention to customer.
+Marketing breaks when each channel has a different owner and nobody is responsible for the full path from attention to action.

 -